-Figure 2: Events in a 1.25° zenith band around the Moon, using the 40-string detector setup.
+Figure 2: PRELIMINARY: Events in a 1.25° zenith band around the Moon, using the 40-string detector setup.
 A deficit from the direction of the Moon can be clearly seen at 0.

-21 4 Likelihood 59-string analysis A subsequent analysis3 used data from the 59-string setup of the detector.
+4 Likelihood 59-string analysis

+A subsequent analysis used data from the 59-string setup of the detector.
 The approach for this analysis was similar to the likelihood approach taken for the IceCube point source searches: an expected signal shape and background shape were developed, and then a likelihood was maximized at every point in the sky, allowing the number of signal events to vary.
-The likelihood formula used is: $$L(\vec{x_s}, n_s) = \sum{i}^{N} \log\left(\frac{n_s}{N}S_i + (1 - \frac{n_s}{N})B_i\right)$$ where $\vec{x_s}$ is the position being considered (relative to the Moon), n_s is the number of signal events, N is the total number of events, S_i is the expected signal shape, and B_i is the expected background shape.
+The likelihood formula used is:

+$$L(\vec{x_s}, n_s) = \sum{i=1}^{N} \log \left( \frac{n_s}{N} S_i + (1 - \frac{n_s}{N}) B_i \right)$$ where $\vec{x_s}$ is the position being considered (relative to the Moon), $n_s$ is the number of signal events, N is the total number of events, $S_i$ is the expected signal shape, and $B_i$ is the expected background shape.
 Note that this has no explicit energy term; this a major difference between the IceCube Moon analysis and the IceCube point source searches.
 For the Moon shadow, we expect the number of signal events to be negative, as the Moon produces a deficit.

-Each event's contribution to the signal shape was assumed to be gaussian, with a width given by the estimated error on the reconstructed position.
-The background shape was estimated using two off-source regions: to the right and left of 2 the moon in azimuth, at the same zenith.
+The background shape was estimated using two off-source regions: to the right and left of the moon in azimuth, at the same zenith.
 For each region, the event rate was assumed constant in azimuth, and an 80 bin histogram (with interpolation between bins) was used to describe the zenith distribution.
-One can test the quality of this fit by assuming it as the background truth, and examining the size of fluctuations in the background region (calling the background region 6 data "signal" for the purposes of this test).
-For a perfect fit, this should result in only random 7 fluctuations around zero.
+One can test the quality of this fit by assuming it as the background truth, and examining the size of fluctuations in the background region (calling the background region data "signal" for the purposes of this test).
+For a perfect fit, this should result in only random fluctuations around zero.
 The result is shown in Figure 3 on the left.
-There are still fluctuations 8 of the background around this fit (which show up in the figure as the color axis).
-To test that 9 these fluctuations are random, the value of each bin from the left plot is plotted in a histogram 10 in the right plot of Figure 3.
-The distribution of these values is consistent with a gaussian fit 11 centered at 0.
-The rms width of this distribution is about 680 signal events, which we take as 12 the definition of 1σ .
-A similar analysis was performed on the other background sample, resulting 13 in a width of 560 events.
-As the two rms values were slightly different, the significance reported 14 here should be taken only approximately.
-We consider the wider fluctuation value of 680, to be 15 conservative.
-16
+The fluctuations of the background around the fit show up in the figure as indicated by the color axis.
+To test that these fluctuations are random, the value of each bin from the left plot is plotted in a histogram in the right plot of Figure 3.
+The distribution of these values is consistent with a gaussian fit centered at 0.
+The rms width of this distribution is about 680 signal events, which we take as the definition of $1\sigma$ .
+A similar analysis was performed on the other background sample, resulting in a width of 560 events.
+As the two rms values were slightly different, the significance reported here should be taken only approximately.
+We consider the wider fluctuation value of 680, to be conservative.